That Time Paul McCartney Went Solo Again With ‘Chaos and Creation in the Backyard’

 In both cases before, McCartney had constructed an album entirely on his own after the demise of famous groups, first the Beatles and then Wings.
 But his efforts at establishing himself as a separate entity led to a couple of pitfalls, first with the incomplete-sounding McCartney in 1970 and then the overly mechanized preoccupations of McCartney II.
 You could argue that his intentions – that is, in the first place, to strip back the pretensions of his work with the Beatles and, in the second, to challenge himself with new musical sounds – were good.
 Unfortunately, some sense of purpose was lost in the echo chamber of working alone.

-Chaos and Creation in the Backyard, released on Sept.
+Chaos and Creation in the Backyard, which was released on Sept.
 12, 2005, brought another voice into the conversation with producer Nigel Godrich.
 Most famous to that point for his work with Radiohead and Beck, Godrich nudged McCartney away from his worst tendencies – creating a modern-era classic that succeeds where McCartney and McCartney II stumbled.

 McCartney again handles most, if not all, of the instrumentation, but Godrich refused to leave well enough alone – leading to no small amount of needed tension.
 "There were one or two moments on the album when I had to think to myself, 'You know, I could just fire this guy,"' McCartney told the Associated Press.